leobrod44/Smartess/README.md

 - elevator pich description at a high level

 ## Team Members
-* THE GITHUB ID MUST BE A CLICKABLE LINK TO YOUR PROFILE

 | Name | Student ID | Github ID | Email Address|
 |------|------------|-----------|--------------|